carbon-design-system/design-system-website/src/content/components/pagination/usage.md

 ### Items per page

-Use a small select within the Pagination bar so the user can change the amount of data displayed per page.
+Use an Inline select within the Pagination bar so the user can change the amount of data displayed per page.

 ---
 ***